|SeeRed covers a

 of the folk scene, including for ceilidh and other forms of folk dance and entertainment.

-I have attended every year since 2007 - in many ways it was my favourite festival.
+I attended for many years starting in 2007 - in many ways it was my favourite festival.

 In 2015, and because of changes to local farming practices, Towersey had to relocate to